 According to World Health Organization, lack of access to clean water causes more deaths than the war in the world.
 Approximately 2 out of 12 people do not access adequate clean water while more than 5 people out of 30 people lack proper basic sanitation.
 As we all know, sanitation is entirely dependent on water.
 In many developing countries, almost half of the population lack access to safe water for drinking.
 This has led to poor health and outbreak of different water-related diseases.
 A report by the United Nations indicates that more than 4,000 children die from diarrhea worldwide, a toll that may drop significantly if safe drinking water and appropriate sanitation are made available.

 It is vital to understand that drinking water accounts for only 5% of total water consumption.
 Most of the water is used in sanitation, agriculture, and industry.
 To achieve a healthy and sustainable future, there is a need to develop better methods of availing adequate clean water supply.
-As mentioned earlier, the future of water may be determined by the ability to invest in the desalination and filtration methods that incorporate the use of reverse osmosis systems.
+As mentioned earlier, the future of water may be determined by the ability to invest in the desalination and filtration methods that incorporate the use of whole house water filters.